-Event Management - Work with our Special Events Coordinator on fundraising events.
+- Event Management - Work with our mentor 2.0 team and Special Events Coordinator on fundraising events.

 Orientation/Training schedule: We provide comprehensive orientation and training for the specific work function.
 We utilize a variety of training resources, including on-line modules, manuals, personal, and hands-on opportunities, as needed to accommodate your service learning needs.
 Additional training in other departments is available to supplement your overall experience in a non-profit agency.

 - Special conditions or requirements: We perform a background check (criminal, sexual offender, MVD) and ask for 3 references.

 - Hours of operation when students are needed: Total = 4+.
 One for each major work area and as many as possible for Volunteer Recruitment.

 Albuquerque, NM 87110